ryanatkn/fuz/README.md

 Fuz is being made to support [my other projects](https://www.ryanatkn.com/table) that focus on end-users.
 Fuz emphasizes capability and efficiency and tries to be simple for those goals.
-It's not trying to be as generalized or fully-featured as most UI libraries.
+It's less generalized and fully-featured compared to most UI libraries.

 To learn more see <a href="https://www.fuz.dev/library">the docs</a>.
 Feel free to take the ideas and code for your own purposes.